TheGeekOnSkates/geek-rig/README.md

 * All 256 PETSCII characters (both character sets)
 * A "disk drive" for reading/writing files
 * A couple nice little extras, like a random number generator and a timer
-* Mouse support - IMO the mouse is the new "paddle"
 * A couple little games
 * A little text editor